Congratulations on your new arrival! The birth of a baby is a special and exciting time but don’t forget to register the birth.

 The names you give your baby are recorded in the birth register and the surname cannot be changed other than by re-registration or adoption.

 There is no charge to register your baby.
-Once you have registered the birth, your baby will be issued with a short birth certificate for free.
-A short certificate shows the name of the child and the date of birth.
+Once you have registered the birth, you can buy a certificate.

 You may, if you wish, buy a full birth certificate in order to apply for a passport or open a bank account.
 This shows the place of birth and parents' details.
 You can buy one of these at the time of registration for £4.
 Payment can be made by debit or credit card or by cheque.
 Please note that we do not take cash payments.

 If you buy one at a later date, it will be more expensive and you should call to check the fee before applying.
 You can buy extra birth certificates from the register office at any time.

 If you register the birth in the area where it took place, you will receive the birth certificate straight away.
 If you register the birth in another area, you will receive a birth certificate in a few days.